watson-developer-cloud/customer-engagement-bot/README.md

    * Use the Watson Assistant tool to train the service for new intents, or to modify the dialog flow.
 For more information, see the [Watson Assistant service documentation](https://www.ibm.com/watson/services/conversation/).

-# What does the Customer Engagement Tone Analyzer & Watson Assistant application do?
+# What does the Customer Engagement Bot application do?

 The application interface is designed for chatting with a customer engagement bot.
 Based on a previous laptop purchase, the bot asks how the experience has been and responds accordingly if given a negative or positive response.